diogoaurelio/schedoscopeWiki/Metascope-Primer.md

 * a detailed overview of **all critical metadata** in one place
 * **collaboration features**: create in-line documentation and comments on many different levels
 * the ability to create **custom taxonomies** and to **tag and categorize** your data
-* partition data samples, data distribution and many more ...
+* partition, data samples, data distribution and many more ...

 In the following, we present and describe the main features of Metascope in more detail.